unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/installation/readme.md

 ---
 section: Docs
 subsection: Development
-chapter: Quick Start
+chapter: Getting Started
 topic: Installation
-permalink: docs/development/quick-start/installation/
+permalink: docs/development/getting-started/installation/
 layout: submenu
 ---

 Installation and Compilation
 ============================

-The following installation instructions are intended for developers who want to use Aperture Tiles to build their own custom projects.
+The following installation instructions are intended for developers who want to use Aperture Tiles to build their own custom applications.
 The [complete installation](#complete-install) process requires several third-party tools and access to the Aperture Tiles source code.

 For developers who want to quickly install a pre-configured example Aperture Tiles application with minimal modification, a set of [packaged distributions](#packaged-distributions) are available as an alternative.